rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-If we run the code, we'll notice that the behavior is the expected one.
+If we run the code, we'll notice that the behavior is expected.
 The output is the following:

 ```
 08:34:53.701 [main] INFO GitHubApp -- Both forked task completed